raecellann/NLP-Projects/yesh-ngrams/README.md

 ## Notes

-- UI colors and layout mimic the original web version (header, time buttons, live stats, text area, results panel).
+- UI colors and layout (should improve) (header, time buttons, live stats, text area, results panel).
-- Keyboard shortcut: Ctrl+Shift+Enter to start a new test.
-- Input field shows "Start here" placeholder and has a blinking cursor when active.
+- Input field shows "Start here" placeholder and has a blinking cursor when active. (this part is optional)
-- Window is resizable with responsive layout that adapts to different screen sizes.
+- User profile is recommended.
+Where the user may able to see his/her progress.
+This may also use to track the improvements of user's wpm.